Private Equity Initiative

 Course Objectives

-• Articulate what a search fund is and the entrepreneurship through acquisition model.
+- Articulate what a search fund is and the entrepreneurship through acquisition model.

-• Understand the differences between a funded search and a self-funded search.
+- Describe the differences between a funded search and a self-funded search.

-• Explain the steps in the process for acquiring a small private business.
+- Explain the steps in the process for acquiring a small private business.

-• Practice developing an investment thesis and search criteria used to evaluate target opportunities and communicate with investors and brokers.
+- Understand the importance of developing an investment thesis and search criteria used to evaluate target opportunities and communicate with investors and brokers.

-• Appreciate what makes an attractive acquisition opportunity and what does not.
+- Appreciate what makes an attractive acquisition opportunity and what does not.

-• Comprehend the importance of conducting due diligence and identifying risk.
+- Comprehend the importance of conducting due diligence and identifying risk.

-• Learn about valuing a small private business and how to develop an acquisition model.
+- Learn about valuing a small private business and how to develop an acquisition model.

-• Explore how to structure the purchase of a small business using SBA debt, bank debt, seller debt, preferred equity, common equity, and rollover equity.
+- Explore how to structure the purchase of a small business using SBA debt, bank debt, seller debt, preferred equity, common equity, and rollover equity.

-• Develop a presentation for potential equity investors to be used to raise capital for an acquisition.
+- Develop a presentation for potential equity investors to be used to raise capital for an acquisition.

-• ACQUISITION OF CLOSELY HELD ENTERPRISES
+ACQUISITION OF CLOSELY HELD ENTERPRISES

 Faculty

-hunter Hunter Reichert, Adjunct Lecturer
+Hunter Reichert, Adjunct Lecturer Course Description

 This course focuses on the process of acquisition of a business entity.
 Students will be shown the tools they need and the process to follow to successfully acquire a business of their own.
 Among the major topics covered will be the search process, assessing and valuing the business, financing consideration, negotiating, and closing the deal.
-The course may be of interest to MBA students who are interested in leveraged buyouts, investment banking, venture capital and other related careers.
+The course may be of interest to those MBA students who are interested in leveraged buyouts, investment banking, venture capital, and other related careers.

 Course Objectives

-• Guide students through the process that leads to successful acquisition of a business
+- Guide students through the process that leads to successful acquisition of a business

-• Provide students with the skills and information they need to search, value, and acquire their own business
+- Provide students with the skills and information they need to search, value, and acquire their own business

-• APPLIED SECURITY ANALYSIS
+APPLIED SECURITY ANALYSIS

 Faculty

-joe Joe Andrasko, Professor of Practice
+Joe Andrasko, Professor of Practice Course Description

-• TACTICAL TOPICS FOR ENTREPRENEURSHIP THROUGH ACQUISITION
+TACTICAL TOPICS FOR ENTREPRENEURSHIP THROUGH ACQUISITION

 Faculty

-randy Randolph (Randy) Seibert, Adjunct Lecturer
+Randolph (Randy) Seibert, Adjunct Lecturer Course Description

 This course provides students with exposure to practical matters faced by operators of smaller enterprises.
 Whether starting or acquiring a small enterprise, entrepreneurs will be better prepared having been introduced to real-world topics such as relationships with key service vendors (banking, legal, accounting), commercial leasing terms, employee benefit programs, state and local public policy, government procurement, commercial insurance, commercial security interests, credit policies, and financial and operational control systems– from the vantage of the smaller enterprise where choices are often limited as compared to the options available to larger enterprises.